OSUSecLab/elfuzz/README.md

 ## Miscellaneous

 - The Docker version at the time that the image was built is 28.2.2.
-- There is a PDF (`misc/sibling_container.pdf`) in the data tarball (`elfuzz_data_<timestamp>.tar.zst`) downloaded from the Figshare repository.
+- There is a PDF (`misc/sibling_container.pdf`) in the data tarball (`elfuzz_data_<timestamp>.tar.zst`) downloaded from the Zenodo repository.
 It is a persistent version of the Stack Overflow post referenced above, in case that the link to the post is broken in the future.

 ## Maintenance statements